GithubAccountOfficial/Web-Mod/README.md

 ## How to use?

-**In your HTML File Paste Copy and Paste Code Below to Body Section**
+**In your HTML File Paste Copy and Paste Code Below into Body Section**
 ```
 <script src="https://web-mod.vercel.app/main.js"></script>
 ```